 top of page

-The laboratory for neuroanalytics is led by Dr William McGeown, who is based within the School of Psychological Sciences and Health at The University of Strathclyde.
+The laboratory for neuroanalytics is led by Dr William McGeown, who is based within the Department of Psychological Sciences and Health at The University of Strathclyde.
 The lab primarily focuses on the analysis of neuropsychological assessment data, neuroimaging data (structural and functional magnetic resonance imaging data), and electrophysiological data (human electroencephalography).
 Current projects include those involving primary data collection and analysis, in addition to secondary data analyses drawing upon initiatives such as the Alzheimer’s Disease Neuroimaging Initiative (ADNI).

 NEUROPSYCHOLOGY